 Personal Perfection of Being

-and one's mind frequently wanders, with deluded thoughts and wishful daydreams.
+and minds frequently wander, with deluded thoughts and wishful daydreams.

 When in about 700 A.D. the fifth Zen Patriarch in China asked his disciples